vitelabs/go-vite/docs/reference/mintage.md

 Similarly, re-issuable token can be destroyed by burning a certain amount through burn transaction.
 As the result, this will reduce the total supply.
 In addition, the ownership and token type of re-issuable token can also be changed.

+### Token Type ID
+A TTI (Token Type ID) is a 28 characters length hex string that is composed of three parts:
+* "tti_": 4-char long prefix
+* TTI body: a byte array of 10 bytes length
+* Checksum: a 2 bytes blake2b hash of the TTI body.

+The TTI body comes from the following equation:
+$$TTI_{body}=blake2b\left(IssuerAddress+MintageHeight+PrevBlockHash\right)$$
+IssuerAddress, MintageHeight and PrevBlockHash are byte arrays of the token issuer address, the mintage contract height and the previous block hash of the issuer's account.
+Note that MintageHeight is in 8-byte length, if the converted value does not reach this length, zeros will be padded at left.

 ## Mintage

 Mintage transaction is the transaction of issuing new token on Vite.
 Token issuer can send such a transaction to Vite's built-in mintage contract with given parameters.